Working with the File System

 Moving and Renaming Files and Directories

 We can move or rename a file or directory using the rename() function.
-The first argument will be a path to the thing we want to move.
+The first argument is the path to the item we want to move.
 The second argument will be the location we want to move it to.

 #include <filesystem>